HerrMotz/bachelor-thesis/publication/main.typ

 #remark[
   The term and concept "qualifier" are *not* used or specified in the RDF references @W3C_RDF_1.1_Reference @W3C_RDF_1.2_Proposal.
 This definition follows the Wikibase implementation, where the *qualified property* is displayed hierarchically above the qualifiers.
 The seemingly duplicate assertion $(s,p,o_1)$ is not erroneous, but an implementation detail of Wikibase and simply for convenience. ]

-This method of describing information allows us to implicitly define new concepts.
+// This method of describing information allows us to implicitly define new concepts.
 Any program dealing with qualifiers merely handles the explicit assertions for an anonymous concept.
 But, this anonymity poses a challenge to a human interpreter; implicit concepts usually remain unnamed (#todo[below (how does it work)]).

-#todo[
-  How do qualifiers actually work in the context of the spec @W3C_RDF_1.2_Proposal?
-Do they use blank nodes?
-  - They are not specified by RDF
-  - They *probably* use blank nodes.
-I need to do more research on this.
-]

-#todo[How do qualifiers get their name in Wikidata?
-- Don't understand the question.
-A qualified statement is specified by the first "qualifier" statement ]

-#todo[Are qualifiers specific to an RDF implementation?]
+#todo[Are qualifiers specific to an RDF implementation?
+I should explain this.]

 == Visual Query Graph